Manchester Metropolitan is a member of the Doctoral Training Alliance and several RCUK scholarship funding partnerships:

 EU applicants are eligible for a fees only award, unless they have been resident in the UK for 3 years immediately preceding the date of the award.

-For information on this project, how to apply and query contacts go to: 2-Curious: More Than Words - deadline for submission to Manchester Met: midnight 3 May 2017
+For information on this project, how to apply and query contacts go to: 2-Curious: More Than Words - the deadline for submission to Manchester Met has passed: midnight 3 May 2017

 Please note that the application process for this award is a two step process.